nhle/onvista-snapshot/README.md

 3. For each URL:
    - Navigates to the page
    - Waits for page load
-   - Clicks "Akzeptieren" to accept cookies
+   - Initializes consent cookies to bypass cookie banners
    - Clicks "Perf. relativ" header twice to sort descending
    - Extracts index name from URL
    - Creates timestamped folder structure
-   - Takes full-page screenshots
+   - Saves self-contained HTML archives with inlined CSS and images
    - Detects and navigates through pagination
    - Saves all pages with proper naming
+4. Generates a gallery with iframe previews using `generate-gallery.js`

 ## Troubleshooting